Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-point out that all event handlers take an event we could pass an event handler as a prop
+All event handlers take an event as an argument, we used it to wrap the functionality we want to perform.
+We can also define these inline.
+Note the missing `(event)` from the onClick assignment
 --->

 # What is state?